-This chapter describes the DECrepeater 90FL repeater and summarizes the features for this repeater.
+This chapter describes the DECrepeater 90FA repeater and briefly summarizes the features of this repeater.

-The DECrepeater 90FL is a five-port repeater designed for IEEE 802.3 standard CSMA/CD networks.
-The DECrepeater 90FL has one ThinWire port and four fiber-optic ports.
-The ThinWire port complies with the IEEE 802.3 standard for 10Base2 networks.
-The fiber-optic ports comply with the IEEE 802.3 standard for 10Base-FL networks.
-The 10Base-FL standard allows backward compatibility of the DECrepeater 90FL to the Fiber Optic Inter Repeater Link (FOIRL) compliant products.
+The DECrepeater 90FA is a three-port repeater designed for IEEE 802.3 standard CSMA/CD networks.
+The DECrepeater 90FA has one ThinWire port, one fiber-optic port, and one 15-pin AUI port.
+The ThinWire port complies with the IEEE 802.3 standard for 10Base2 networks; the fiber-optic port complies with the IEEE 802.3 standard for 10Base-FL networks; and the AUI port complies with the IEEE 802.3 standard for Attachment Unit Interfaces.
+The 10Base-FL standard allows backward compatibility of the DECrepeater 90FA to Fiber Optic Inter Repeater Link (FOIRL) compliant products.

-The DECrepeater 90FL can operate in a standalone configuration or as a managed repeater when installed in a DEChub 90 backplane with a DECbridge 90 series bridge.
+The DECrepeater 90FA can operate in a standalone configuration or as a managed repeater when installed in a DEChub 90 backplane with a DECbridge 90 series bridge.

-When operating as a standalone unit, the DECrepeater 90FL is an unmanaged repeater with a separate power supply connected to the repeater by a cable with a 7-pin connector.
+When operating as a standalone unit, the DECrepeater 90FA is an unmanaged repeater with a separate power supply connected to the repeater by a cable with a 7-pin connector.
 The auto-ranging power supply is modular and accommodates either a North American 120-volt or an international 240-volt wall outlet.